vmware/pyvmomi/docs/vim/vsan/host/DecommissionMode/ObjectAction.rst

-.. _vim.vsan.host.DecommissionMode: ../../../../vim/vsan/host/DecommissionMode.rst

-.. _vim.vsan.host.DecommissionMode.ObjectAction: ../../../../vim/vsan/host/DecommissionMode/ObjectAction.rst

 vim.vsan.host.DecommissionMode.ObjectAction
 ===========================================
   The action to take with regard to storage objects upon decommissioning a host from use with the VSAN service.
-  :contained by: `vim.vsan.host.DecommissionMode`_
+  :contained by: `vim.vsan.host.DecommissionMode <vim/vsan/host/DecommissionMode.rst>`_

-  :type: `vim.vsan.host.DecommissionMode.ObjectAction`_
+  :type: `vim.vsan.host.DecommissionMode.ObjectAction <vim/vsan/host/DecommissionMode/ObjectAction.rst>`_

   :name: evacuateAllData